apache/yunikorn-k8shim/docs/spark.md

 [executor.yaml](../deployments/spark/exectuor.yaml)

-Note, following labels must be set in order to be scheduled with unity-scheduler:
+Note, following labels must be set in order to be scheduled with yunikorn-scheduler:

 * jobId: spark-00001
 * queue: queue_a